 Getting back to Patridogevsia…we were driving and saw a lot of locals sitting at tables across the street from this restaurant.
 We knew instantly that we might have found a hidden gem.
 We parked and sat down at one of the tables they had on the sidewalk.
 A waiter gave us menus and when we saw the prices, we grinned.
 I ordered the chicken gyros plate and my husband got the mixed grill plate; both were around 10 Euros each.
 We also ordered a bottle of retsina, which seemed to be a common drink in Greece and was inexpensive for good wine.

 When the food came out and we saw the portion size, we were like…”Wow!”.
 The food was delicious; it was clean, good food.
 I think my husband and I probably said 3 words to each other during the meal because we were too busy eating.
-We ended up having a lot of leftovers (leftovers we gladly ate for dinner the next day) because we could barely eat even half of it.
+We ended up having a lot of leftovers (leftovers we gladly ate for dinner the next day) because we could barely eat even half of them.
 Then, when we didn’t think it could get any better, they gave us free alcohol (Raki) and a creme brûlée type of dessert.
 They knew the way to our hearts!

-The waitstaff at Patridogevsia were friendly and efficient, and they didn’t make us feel like we were intruding even though we were the only tourists there.
+The waitstaff at Patridogevsia was friendly and efficient, and they didn’t make us feel like we were intruding even though we were the only tourists there.
 We were lucky to have found Patridogevsia.
 It was one of our favourite meals in Greece because it was authentic, cheap and very tasty!

 Samaria Gorge in Chania, Southwest Crete